-To run this software, you need to install a gaze tracker or head tracker device.
-I recommend having both for the best experience.
+To run this software, I recommend you install a gaze tracker, such as Tobii EyeX 4C, and a head tracker such as webcam.
 It also requires Windows 7 or higher.
 I’ve tested with the below hardware, but other options may work.

 - Tobii EyeX 4C (~$139)